Rahul02M/Notepad-web/README.md

 3. Connecting Front-End and Back-End:🌐
    - Regardless of the chosen architecture, communication between front-end and back-end follows similar principles.
    - Let’s say we’re NOTEPAD:<br>
-         - You choose Angular (front-end) and Nodejs  (back-end).
+         - You choose Angular (front-end) and Nodejs  (back-end).<br>
-         - I choose HTML, CSS , JS and ASP.NET (back-end).
+         - I choose HTML, CSS , JS and ASP.NET (back-end).<br>
    - Both approaches achieve the same goal, but with different languages.